Narcissist – the word might send chills up your spine or make you think of your arrogant boss, overly-opinionated family member, or toxic partner.

 They’re defensive, hypersensitive, and skilled at getting people to feel sorry for them.
-The most important thing to understand about narcissists, regardless of the type, is that they’re always strategizing to maintain control of your thoughts, emotions, and perceptions.

 If you’ve experienced narcissistic abuse or been victim to their smear campaigns, you might have felt anxious, confused, hypervigilant, isolated, or emotionally devastated.
 Narcissists are masters at manipulation, employing psychological tactics like gaslighting (e.g., “I never said that!”
 “You’re crazy.”), guilt-tripping, and boundary-pushing to make you question yourself, your intentions, and ultimately your reality.

 Now that we have a foundation for understanding narcissism, it’s important to explore the term introversion as well.
 In her book The Introvert Advantage, Dr. Laney describes introverts as “energy-conservers” and extroverts as “energy-spenders”.